zeplintwo/AnalogWASD-2/README.md

-# Analog_WASD
-**---------- WIP ----------**
+# Zeplins Analog WASD add Thrusmaster TARGET to your game.

   TARGET scripting software to PWM HOTAS inputs into Duty Cycle timed keypresses.

-**---------- WIP ----------**

 This is the first public release of a PWM keypress system for a joystick axis of rotation.

 The idea was that I wanted a block of time (currently at 100ms can be change in script) to represent the range of motion from center to the max value of an axis.
 With a minimum buffer of a keypress to make sure that all input is properly executed (current set a 25ms can be change in script).
 This was not a simple task as I have been though no less than 5 code designs.
-And this current design while works I am not totally satisfied with it is build.
-I only have the conversion working for a single stick on the Thrustmaster Warthog HOTAS.
+This is a very close to finished script base.
+The basic functions all work and polling  for values and PWM cycles work on 100ms as default you can increase or decrese it but it can cause issues.
+As most games and/or windows discard any keypress less than 10-25ms.

-**WIP**
+## **WIP**

-*But have built in the ability to use the T16000.m Dual sticks (NO TESTING OF T1600.M HAS BEEN DONE). *
+* I have built in the ability to use the T16000.m Dual sticks (NO TESTING OF T1600.M HAS BEEN DONE YET).

-I am posting for the simple reason I am looking to show the code to get help with some questions that I have not been able to answer from my limited programing knowledge.
-But, with the limited C++ Code base that TARGET has not sure if these ideas will work.

-** Limitations Found **
-The devices must have constant input from devices to trigger PWM.
-Working on finding some way to integrate a timed latch where every ~150ms it will pole for states.
+* Build a default keymap for flight controls.
+* Build referance PDF's for flight control functions.
+* TM T.Flight Rudder Pedals (TFRP) - in Flight Mode
+* Planned features:
+	1. Switchable throttle maps
+	2. Switchable Joystick maps
+	3. Internal comm switch and external coms switch or both toggle with visual.
+	4. Posable TrackIR/FaceTrack controls
+	6. Posable VoiceCommand intgrations
+	5. More to come as Starbase comes out

+This system was designed with flight in mind for Starbase.
+But this system can be addapted to almost any game.
+Some functions will take more 'magic' to intergrate but TARGET has a high degree of coustamizablity.
+As this script can attribute to.

+---

+## Hardware
+Required hardware:
+Thrustmaster (TM) Warthog HOTAS – Throttle and Joystick or
+ThrustMaster (TM) T.16000M FCS Space Sim Duo

+Could work but I don't have to do the testing on the hardware:

+ThrustMaster (TM) T.16000M FCM Flight Pack
+TWCS Throttle
+TPR Rudder
+TCA Officer Pack Airbus Edition and its throttles or single stick

 ---

 ## Thrustmaster links to TARGET Software

 Thrustmaster US website: http://www.thrustmaster.com/en_US